Export of unproven NIHON KOHDEN Acti-Biphasic Defibrillators In November 2002

 The AX-103VK defibrillator analyzer has a wave output on the rear panel for oscilloscope display

 The analyzer was concluded by their technical staff to be defective because the display on the oscilloscope was inverted; the analyzer was of course working fine.
-Said distributor had sold the highest number of CardioLife TEC-7700K series defibrillators in the world and knew too well the "Correct Graph", confident of the defect conclusion.
+Said Thailand distributor is a top distributor who had sold the highest number of CardioLife TEC-7700K series defibrillators in the world and knew too well the "Correct Graph", confident of the defect conclusion.
 The conclusion turned out to be erroneous because the service manual wrongly informed them a TEC-5500K series defibrillator has similar output as a TEC-7700K series defibrillator.

 Changing "Evaluation machine" from a TEC-7700K defibrillator to a TEC-5500K defibrillator

 What could be the reason for the sudden change of mind?
 Was it due to copyright pressure?
-Does the inverted waveform only apply to export models since Japan MHLW solely approved the TEC-7700 series version for the domestic market?
+Does the inverted waveform only apply to export models since Japan MHLW solely approved the TEC-7700 series version?

 In 2001, a popular Life Scope BSM-2301K (also known as Life Scope i) was launched and many customers bought it for standalone applications not restricted by system compatibility.
 It was popular because the Life Scope BSM-2300K series range of monitors were the first in the industry to adopt the new-generation type 8.4-inch high-resolution touchscreen introduced by the electronics industry.
-The new touchscreen display was a huge jump in touchscreen technology and made for highly-intuitive operation.
+The new touchscreen display was a huge jump in touchscreen technology and made for highly-intuitive operation, hence its popularity.
+The company tried to attribute its popularity to the use of Smart Cables and Multi-parameter Unit.

 The portable 8.4-inch Life Scope i (BSM-2301K)

-In a puzzling move, the Life Scope BSM-2301K monitor makes use of a MULTI-parameter Unit with only one yellow MULTI socket for three types of measurements, namely:
+To insist use of Smart Cables, the Life Scope BSM-2301K monitor has one MULTI-parameter socket for three types of measurements, namely:

 a.
 Invasive Blood Pressure